 File was deleted in this version -> File does not contain changes anymore in this version

-#6 Updated by Redmine Integration about 1 month ago
+#6 Updated by Redmine Integration 4 months ago

 - Status changed from New to Resolved

 default branch changed this issue.